jrestrepo922/RecipeIdeas/README.md

 # Recipes By Ingredient

 Provides users with a list of dishes based on a main ingredient provided.
-A dish can be pick and recipes will be reveal.
+A dish can be picked and recipes will be revealed.

 ## Github Repo